 Dividends from these investments in equity instruments are recognized in profit or loss when the Group's right to receive the dividends is established, unless the dividends clearly represent a recovery of part of the cost of the investment.
-Dividends are included in the "other gains and losses" line item in profit or loss.
+Dividends are included in the "other income" line item in profit or loss.